suyinwb/stock-analysis/README.md

 **2017:** 20.3 times faster

-With 3011 dataset each, our runtime is approximately 0.2 seconds.
+With 3011 dataset each, our _**runtime is approximately 0.2 seconds**_.
 Therefore when we analyse tens of thousands of dataset with this VBA, the results will be available within a few minutes compared to a few hours with the old codes.

 ## Summary